-NOTE: The use of any ballast system, including the Launch Control System, requires the reduction of the maximum load capacity listed on your boat's capacity plate. (ie: If the maximum capacity is listed as 1110 lbs and you add 400 lbs of ballast, then the amount of persons and gear that you can carry is reduced to 710 lbs.)
+NOTE: The use of any ballast system, including the Launch Control System, requires the reduction of the maximum load capacity listed on your boat's capacity plate. (ie: If the maximum capacity is listed as 1250 lbs and you add 400 lbs of ballast, then the amount of persons and gear that you can carry is reduced to 850 lbs.)

-CAUTION: A fully loaded Ski Nautique Open Bow will handle differently than an unloaded one.
+CAUTION: A fully loaded Sport Nautique / Air Nautique / Pro Air Nautique will handle differently than an unloaded one.
 Drive and turn the boat more cautiously when you have a full load in the boat.
 As wakeboarding has developed, we have witnessed the advent of ballast systems, which add weight and increase the size of the wake.
 The simplest ballast systems on the market are the water bladder type, such as the "Launch Pad".
+It is not uncommon to see people put two such systems in the back of the Sport Nautique / Air Nautique / Pro Air Nautique and then put additional people in the boat.

 Please be advised that by using this practice, it is extremely easy to overload the boat.
-Each Correct Craft, Inc. boat is required to have a capacity label that lists the maximum weight of people and gear that can be placed in the boat.
-The quest for the "phattest" wake has caused people to go to excess and when they do, it can be expected that the boat may function in an adverse manner, possibly resulting in injury to persons inside and/or outside of the boat.
-Correct Craft, Inc. must advise that overloading the boat in such a way may be dangerous.
+Each Correct Craft Inc. boat is required to have a capacity label that lists the maximum weight of people and gear that can be placed in the boat.
+The quest for the "phattest" wake has caused people to go to excess, and when they do, it can be expected that the boat may function in an adverse manner,